 to determine:

-that SOC is appropriate; or
+that the SOC code is appropriate; or

-whether an amendment to the IPE is needed;
+whether an amendment to the IPE is needed.

-Reviews any open service authorizations and associated financial actions needed;
+Reviews any open service authorizations, in-house service records, and associated financial actions needed.
+(Case will not close if in-house service records are open.
+Only the in-house specialist is authorized to close their service records).

+Ensures that verification of the start date of employment is documented in RHW and includes the method used in a case note.
+If using the primary source documentation, this must also be placed in the case file.
+(Refer to B-603-1: Verifying Start Date for Closure.)

-Ensures that verification of wages is documented in a case note or in the case file (see B-603-12: Verifying Wages for Closure);
+Ensures that verification of wages is documented in RHW.
+If using the primary source documentation, this must also be placed in the case file.
+(Refer to B-603-2: Verifying Wages for Closure.)
+If using the alternate method, a case note is also required.
+(Refer to B-603-4: Alternative Methods to Obtaining Primary Source Documentation.)

-Ensures that verification of employment is documented in a case note or in the case file (see B-603-2: Verifying Employment for Closure);
+Ensures that verification of employment is documented in a case note to include the method used.
+If using the primary source documentation, this must also be placed in the case file.
+(Refer to B-603--3: Verifying Employment for Closure.)

 Confirms that: